 For military officers, involuntary administrative discharge action can be referred to as:

 - “Administrative Discharge”

 - “Officer Elimination”

 Depending on the rank or years of service of the military member, and/or the characterization of administrative discharge sought by the military, the military member may be entitled to a formal administrative discharge board hearing.

 Defending military members facing involuntary administrative discharge or appealing an administrative discharge is what military defense lawyers Richard V. Stevens and Frank J. Spinner do.
 The only type of law they handle is military law.
-Mr. Stevens and Mr. Spinner are civilian criminal defense attorneys and former military JAG lawyers who exclusively defend military members stationed around the world who are facing military trials, discharge/separation, appeals, discipline, and investigations.
+Mr. Stevens and Mr. Spinner are civilian criminal defense attorneys and former active duty military JAG lawyers who exclusively defend military members stationed around the world who are facing military trials, discharge/separation, appeals, discipline, and investigations.